Is0tope/mango_risk_check/README.md

 seeds = ["risk-check", marketIndex as u8, Owner PublicKey]
 ```

-The [initialize](#initialize) instruction can then be used to initialize the account.
+The [initialize](#initialize) instruction can then be used to initialise the account.
 Individual risk limits can then be set using the [setter instructions](#available-instructions).
 In addition, the behaviour of the program when a risk limit is violated can be set using the [setViolationBehaviour](#setviolationbehaviour) instruction.
 Currently, this is either a full rejection of the transaction or the cancellation of any open orders on that symbol if it will reduce the risk.
 Attempting to set a risk limit that is currently breached is not currently permitted.

 In order for the risk checker to work, the [checkRisk](#checkrisk) instruction must be placed as the **last instruction in the transaction**.
 This is important, as the risk check needs to see the outcome of all of the initial instructions first, in order to assess if they were permitted.
 If the checkRisk instruction fails, it means that all of the prior instructions get rolled back.
 For instance, the following would be an example set up (pseudo javascript):